akka/akka-management/docs/src/main/paradox/discovery/index.md

     akka.discovery.aws-api-ec2-tag-based.tag-key = "akka-cluster"
     ```

-* If your service is running in a docker container, you will need to configure akka management with separate
+* If your service is running in a docker container, you will need to configure Akka Management with separate
   IPs for binding and discovery.
-This is because akka management needs to _bind_ to the internal docker IP,
+This is because Akka Management needs to _bind_ to the internal docker IP,
   but will _discover_ the "host" IP (the EC2 private IP) on the AWS API.
 See @ref:[Basic
   Configuration](../akka-management.md) on how to separate the bind IP from the discovery IP.